Dziban-dev/Notify_Blender_Render/README.md

 6. Click on the Add-on tab<br/>
 7. Hit install from file<br/>
 8. Locate the send_notify_2-8x.py or send_notify_2-7x.py (depending on your blender version)<br/>
-7. Check the box next to system: notify on your add-ons tab<br/>
+7. Check the box next to "system: notify" on your add-ons tab<br/>
 8. Save user settings.